SciML/DiffEqDevDocs.jl/docs/src/contributing/adding_algorithms.md

 done using `DiffEqDevTools`.
 Convergence tests and benchmarks should be included to show the effectiveness of the algorithm and the correctness.
-Do not worry if the algorithm is not "effective": the implementation can improve over time and some algorithms useful just for the comparison they give!
+Do not worry if the algorithm is not "effective": the implementation can improve over time and some algorithms are useful just for the comparison they give!

 After some development, one may want to document the algorithm in DiffEqBenchmarks and DiffEqTutorials.